sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_1_prerequisites/embedding_1_prerequisites.md

 ## Parent Application Setup
 Duration: 20

-First, we need to install and configure the portal where we can embed Sigma content.
+First, we need to install Node.js and configure a local project folder (with the associated project files), where we can embed Sigma content.

 We will provide instructions for Mac systems, but the process is nearly identical for Windows and Linux.
 It does not matter which system you decide to use since Sigma runs in a browser. **The Parent application can be developed and run in the environment of your choice.**